Perturbative quantum simulation

-A universal quantum computer can naturally simulate the real time dynamics of any {closed finite dimensional} quantum system~\cite{RevModPhys.86.153}, an apparently intractable task for classical computers.
-While there has been tremendous progress in quantum computing hardware development, including the landmark quantum supremacy/advantage experiments with superconducting and optical systems~\cite{arute2019quantum,ZhongBosonSampling20}, state-of-the-art quantum hardware can still only control tens of noisy qubits~\cite{arute2019quantum,mi2021information,Gong_2021}.
-That is insufficient for the implementation of fault-tolerant universal quantum computing, which can require hundreds or thousands of physical qubits per logical qubit~\cite{PhysRevA.95.032338}.
-It is more pragmatic in the near term to focus on the noisy intermediate-scale quantum (NISQ) regime and consider hybrid variational methods, which run a shallow circuit without implementing full error correction~\cite{preskill2018quantum}.
-Nevertheless, most quantum simulation algorithms, whether targeting NISQ or universal quantum computers, generally require a number of physical or logical qubits no smaller than the problem size~\cite{mcardle2018quantum,bharti2021noisy,cerezo2020variationalreview}.
-Given that large-scale universal quantum computers do not yet exist and there will be significant size constraints even on NISQ devices for the foreseeable future, a pressing question is how to use size-constrained devices to solve larger practical problems~\cite{altman2019quantum}.
+A universal quantum computer can naturally simulate the real-time dynamics of any closed finite dimensional quantum system~\cite{RevModPhys.86.153}, a challenging task for classical computers.
+While there has been tremendous progress in quantum computing hardware development, including the landmark quantum supremacy/advantage experiments with superconducting and optical systems~\cite{arute2019quantum,ZhongBosonSampling20, PhysRevLett.127.180502, PhysRevLett.127.180501}, state-of-the-art quantum hardware can still only control tens of noisy qubits~\cite{arute2019quantum,Gong_2021,PhysRevLett.127.180501,mi2021information}.
+That is insufficient for the implementation of fault-tolerant universal quantum computing, which {requires $10^3$ or more physical qubits per logical qubit to suppress the physical error}~\cite{campbell2017roads}.
+It is more pragmatic in the near term to focus on the noisy intermediate-scale quantum (NISQ) regime and utilise hybrid methods, which run a shallow circuit without implementing full error correction~\cite{preskill2018quantum}.
+Nevertheless, most quantum simulation algorithms, whether targeting NISQ or universal quantum computers, generally entails a number of physical or logical qubits no smaller than the problem size~\cite{mcardle2018quantum,cerezo2020variationalreview,bharti2021noisy}.
+Given that large-scale fault-tolerant quantum computers do not yet exist and there will be significant size constraints even on NISQ devices for the foreseeable future, a pressing question is how to solve large practical problems with limited quantum devices~\cite{altman2019quantum,bauer2020quantum}.

+One possibility is to leverage the classical methods that have been developed to solve quantum many-body problems, wherein the most successful one is perturbation theory.
+This method divides the Hamiltonian into a major but easily solved component and a weak but potentially complicated counterpart, in which case the full dynamics can be expressed as a series expansion~\cite{abrikosov2012methods,fradkin2013field,rigol2007numerical,rigol2006numerical,wilson1985diagrammatic,rohringer2018diagrammatic}.
+However, the ability to solve the major component and compute the higher-order expansions limits the use of perturbation theory in classical simulation of general many-body problems.